Part of the Sus Filter Tools: Scans a text for keywords and outputs a sus file.

 Matches any whitespace character; this is equivalent to the set

-"[ \t\n\r\f\v]"
+"[ \t\n\r\f\v]".

 Matches any non-whitespace character; equivalent to the

-set "[^ \t\n\r\f\v]"
+set "[^ \t\n\r\f\v]".

-This is equivalent to the set "[a-zA-Z0-9_]"
+This is equivalent to the set "[a-zA-Z0-9_]", the alphanumeric characters.

-This is equivalent to the set "[^a-zA-Z0-9_]"
+This is equivalent to the set "[^a-zA-Z0-9_]", the

 non-alphanumeric characters.